huggingface/blog/hf-bitsandbytes-integration.md

 # A gentle summary of mixed int8 matrix multiplication for Large Language Models

 Authors have demonstrated how crucial it is to comprehend the scale-dependent emergent properties of transformers in order to understand why traditional quantization fails for big models.
 They demonstrate that performance deterioration is caused by outlier features.
-Together, let's look at how this works step by step.

 In essence, 8-bit Matrix Multiplication at Scale for Transformers seeks to complete the matrix multiplication computation in three steps:
 1. From the input hidden states, extract the outliers and non-outliers by column.